scoulomb/myhaproxy/README.md

 ## Notes

 - If TLS/NAT not setup we can test host header based routing via `curl --header 'Host: ha.coulombel.net' http://raspberrypi5:443/`
-- Becareful to HA proxy config last line: https://stackoverflow.com/questions/68350378/unable-to-start-haproxy-2-4-missing-lf-on-last-line
+- Be careful to HA proxy config last line: https://stackoverflow.com/questions/68350378/unable-to-start-haproxy-2-4-missing-lf-on-last-line

 ## Advanced notes [only here to review - remain is CCL]